Skip to main content

 You should see "nvidia.com/gpu": followed by the number of gpus in the node

-3. Check that the container runtime binary was installed by the operator (in particular by the nvidia-container-toolkit-daemonset):
+3. Check that the container runtime binary exists (it gets installed by the nvidia-container-toolkit-daemonset):

 ls /usr/local/nvidia/toolkit/nvidia-container-runtime

-4. Verify if containerd config was updated to include the nvidia container runtime:
+4. (Only if not using NRI) Verify if containerd config was updated to include the nvidia container runtime:

 grep nvidia /var/lib/rancher/rke2/agent/etc/containerd/config.toml